Job Position: Public Interest Technology Workforce Fellow

 Outputs and deliverables will be determined between the Beeck Center, AGL Association, and the fellow based on recommendations made after initial fact finding.
 Those deliverables are likely to include:

-- A long-form written report, in the style of a case study, white paper, or policy brief
+- A written report, in the style of a case study, white paper, or policy brief

 - 2-3 blog posts documenting digital transformation processes and recommendations

-- 2-3 additional ad-hoc outputs, such as podcast interviews, conference presentations, slide decks, or large-scale convenings, webinars, as appropriate and as agreed
+- 2-3 ad hoc outputs, such as podcast interviews, conference presentations, slide decks, or large-scale convenings, webinars, as appropriate and as agreed

 The following qualifications are required:

 - Experience working in government digital service, data, design, technology and/or innovation

 - Demonstrated ability to produce research outputs in multiple formats and to tailor writing to multiple audiences

 - Seeking out or being the representative public voice/advocate for the sustained career development of employees in government

 - Experience managing, delegating to, and mentoring junior-level support staff